-Tired of trying to make your tiny garden feel welcoming?
+Want to make your tiny backyard more welcoming?
 These small garden layout ideas will be sure to come in handy.
-Even the most compact of spaces can be arranged in a way that makes them feel both functional and more enjoyable to be in.
+Even the most compact spaces can be arranged in a way that makes them both functional and more enjoyable to be in.

 We know that not everyone has the luxury of acres of ground to play with.
 And, let's face it, small spaces can feel uninspiring at first.
-Presented with a blank slice of patio or tiny balcony can leave us wondering where on earth to start...
+Being presented with a blank slice of patio or tiny balcony can leave us wondering where to start.

 The good news is that any garden, no matter how big (or small) its size, is full of opportunity.
 In fact, it's easier than you might think to create your own mini paradise, extend your living area, and improve your quality of life.
-Plus, small gardens are cheaper and easier to maintain.
+Plus, small garden ideas are often cheaper and easier to maintain.

-This small, contemporary garden design also benefits from having an artificial lawn.
-There's no maintenance required and no need to store a mower – both big plus points for small plots.
-As well as this, Chris says that small gardens with high sides are often shady, which can be problematic when it comes to growing a verdant lawn.
+This contemporary design also benefits from having an artificial lawn which adds a welcome splash of greenery to the scene.
+There's no maintenance required and no need to store a mower – both big plus points for small, modern gardens.
+As well as this, Chris says that small gardens with high surrounding walls are often shady, which can be problematic when it comes to growing verdant turf.

 'Space permitting, dividing up the garden into different rooms can, paradoxically, make your garden feel bigger, giving a greater sense of depth and installing a real sense of intrigue,' says Nick Woodhouse, director of garden and interior design practice Woodhouse and Law.